alanzhangcs/MonoCoP/README.md

 # [Unleashing the Power of Chain-of-Prediction for Monocular 3D Object Detection](https://arxiv.org/abs/2505.04594)
 <div align="left">
-We provide the test results under official KITTI leaderboard:
+This is the official codebase of MonoCoP.
+We will release our source code upon acceptance.
+Meanwhile, we provide the test results on the official KITTI leaderboard:

 <table>
     <tr>